CiscoDevNet/botkit-template/README.md

-# Template to bootstrap a Botkit project for Cisco Spark
+# Botkit Template for Cisco Spark

-This template regroups a set of best practices:
+This template regroups a set of best practices to bootstrap a Botkit project connecting to Cisco Spark.

+**take a look at the [redis](https://github.com/CiscoDevNet/botkit-template/tree/redis) and [pluggable architecture](https://github.com/CiscoDevNet/botkit-template/tree/plugin) branches for more advanced templates**

+**check [Howdy's Botkit StarterKit](https://github.com/howdyai/botkit-starter-ciscospark) if you're planning to use [Botkit Studio](https://studio.botkit.ai/app)**

+## Features

 - configuration: pass settings either through environment variables on the command line, or hard-coded values in the `.env` file.
 Note that command line variables are priorized over the `.env` file if present in both places.